pgjones/quart-cors/README.rst

 ============================ ========

-The ``websocket_cors`` decorator only takes an ``allow_origin`` argument which defines the origins that are allowed to use the WebSocket.
+The ``websocket_cors`` decorator only takes an ``allow_origin`` argument which defines the origin that is allowed to use the WebSocket.
 A WebSocket request from a disallowed origin will be responded to with a 400 response.